GiviKDev/givikdev.github.io/index.md

 ---
 layout: home
-title: "Welcome to GivikDev Blog"
+title: "Welcome Friends to Dev's Blog"
 description: "Practical, real-world .NET development insights and implementation-focused tutorials."
 ---

-## Welcome Friends

 I'm a software engineer working primarily in .NET.
 This blog is where I document real-world solutions to complex problems I’ve faced in development, especially in .NET 8 and .NET 9.

 ---

-## What You'll Find Here
+### What You'll Find Here

 - Deep dives into ASP.NET Core and .NET 8/9 features
 - Reusable, production-grade code samples